Fact: there are nearly 35,000 licensed REALTORS in the city of Toronto. That’s 1 REALTOR for every 74 people.

 Beyond the first two years, REALTORS are required to get 24 credits of continuing education every two years, roughly 24 hours of instruction.
 Included in the continuing education course selection?
 Feng Shui and Facebook.
 (Ontario agents are also required to take a refresher course on rules, standards and ethics, which while not the most exciting way to spend 6 hours, is extremely valuable.)
 [UPDATE: the continuing education course content must now relate to consumer protection, no more Feng Shui or Facebook credits]

 Of course, some brokerages (not many) also see it as their responsibility to train, educate and arm their agents with the latest tools and techniques.
-It’s one of the reasons we joined Sage Real Estate.
 But for many agents out there, the basic licensing and continuing education courses are their full education.

 And then there’s my biggest pet peeve: there isn’t a threshold of transactions that a REALTOR has to complete to keep their license.
 So that REALTOR with five years experience?
 They may have only ever sold two houses.
 Or none.